marcelpu/codingChallenges/feedLayout/README.md

 **start:** To start the application, open the index.html in a browser (Firefox).
 To open it in Chrome you have to open the files with a local webserver e.g. Apache. (just to check it out you can use as well this link: http://webstrap.github.io/codingChallenges/feedLayout/index.html )

 When you open the website for the first time you will see two stories without any styling.
-There are different tasks possible:
+There are already events bound on each story and each image to get an alert if you click on it.

 ## Tasks